(last update: 9 June 2020)

 General Meetings shall be held throughout the MCC Year.
-Notice of the date, time, place and proposed agenda shall be published in the Newsletter and on the MCC website.
+Meeting are held the second Tuesday of the month at 7:00 at the Boyer Children’s Clinic.
 The meetings are open to the public.

 Section 6.
 Voting

 Only Members are permitted to vote.
 Each Member has one vote.
 Proxy voting is prohibited.
-All ballots shall become part of the Club Records for a period of at least six months.
+All vote results shall be recorded in the MCC minutes. .

 Section 7.
 Agenda